 Academic Expectations and Support

-To help pupils reach their personal goals they take part in a series of PELTS (Personal, Learning and Thinking Skills) sessions.
-Pupils also experience a PSHCE (Personal, Social, Health Education) programme.
+To help pupils reach their personal goals they take part in a series of study skills sessions, focusing on the schools values: flexibility, innovation, dynamism and resilience.
+Pupils also experience a Learning for Life (PSHCE) programme.

 Fourth Form Subjects